Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

-This PLSQL tutorial continues the introduction to the use of collections in Oracle PL/SQL.
+This tutorials continues the introduction to the use of collections in Oracle PL/SQL.

-A quick recap on the basics of collections (see our earlier PLSQL tutorial (#9) for the details of the Oracle PLSQL collection types): collections are comprised of programmer-defined types and are available in 3 different forms:
+A quick recap on the basics of collections (see our earlier PL/SQL tutorial (#9) for the details of the

 Let's take a look at how we use each of these in turn.